Kive vs PixelSynth

 Who each tool serves best — and when to pick the other one.

-Indie game developers and pixel artists looking for quick and customizable pixel art solutions.
+Indie game developers and pixel artists needing fast, customizable pixel art and sprite sheet generation.

-- You need high-resolution images for print or web.
+- You need API access for automation or integration into pipelines

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".